List of Soccer Exercises

 Soccer teams typically have enough players that they can put on scrimmages against one another.
 They will mimic in-game scenarios both to practice tactics and to get in shape for when actual games are played.
 Often, coaches will use their in-game lineups against the bench players to see how a lineup will work together.

 Teams can also set up circuits to work on specific soccer skills.
 They might have a shooting drill on one side of the field, a defending drill on the other side, and a dribbling drill in the middle.
 Players will shift through these different drills throughout a practice depending on which skills they need to work on.

 Sleds are a great way for soccer players to do resistance training.
 Athletes will push or pull weighted sleds to improve their body strength.
 This can also be a good workout to practice playing on a field with another team, as soccer is a contact sport and players have to learn how to play while experiencing resistance from the other team.

 There are a variety of sprinting drills that soccer players can utilize in practice.
 These drills will help with a player's explosivity on the field and can also help to improve endurance.
 These sprints can be done with or without a ball depending on the type of skills that players want to work on.
 Players will utilize their practice field to run certain distances or for certain amounts of time.

 Swimming is an awesome low impact workout for soccer players.
 Athletes can do cardio work while working all of their muscles swimming laps in a pool.
 This can also be used for players who have injuries as a way of working the muscles without too much impact from running on a field.

-Many soccer teams will utilize weightlifting as a part of their training.
+These circuits are most often done in a training gym and not on the field.
 Teams often have their own weight room in their practice facility!
+Players will rotate through equipment such as barbells, medicine balls, or squat racks depending on which muscles they want to target.
 Players can lift weights to increase leg strength, endurance, and core strength to make them better overall players on the field.